Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 The best food in Iran is split between three places: corner kababis, traditional sofreh-khaneh restaurants, and the food stalls inside the bazaars.
 Each does a different job, and a good trip uses all three.

 Kababis are the everyday grills on nearly every street, fast and reliable for chelo kabab.
-Sofreh-khaneh are the atmospheric traditional houses, often in restored historic buildings, where you go for dizi, stews and a slow meal sitting on carpeted platforms.
-The bazaars, like the sprawling Tehran Grand Bazaar, hide some of the best cheap eats, from soup and dizi to fresh sweets between the stalls.
+Sofreh-khaneh are the atmospheric traditional houses, often set in restored historic buildings, where you go for dizi, stews and a slow meal on carpeted platforms.
+And the bazaars?
+The sprawling Tehran Grand Bazaar hides some of the best cheap eats, soup and dizi and fresh sweets between the stalls.

-Tying all of it together is bread, baked fresh and bought daily.
+Tying it all together is bread, baked fresh and bought daily.
 Look for sangak (long, stone-baked, pebble-dimpled), barbari (thick and oval, the breakfast favorite), taftoon (thin and soft) and lavash (paper-thin, for wrapping).
-A warm sheet straight off the oven floor, eaten plain on the walk home, is one of the simplest pleasures here.
-Iran sits inside the wider region’s deep bread-and-stew tradition you’ll also find across the Middle East and North Africa.
+A warm sheet straight off the oven floor, eaten plain on the walk home?
+One of the simplest pleasures here.
+Iran sits inside the wider region’s bread-and-stew tradition you’ll also find across the Middle East and North Africa.

 What to drink in Iran

 Iran is a dry country, so there’s no legal alcohol, and the drinks culture runs on yogurt, tea and herbal syrups instead.
-The first thing to order with a meal is doogh, a salty, fizzy yogurt drink shaken with mint and sometimes dried herbs.
-It cuts through rich stews and kebab better than anything, even if the savory tang surprises first-timers.
+Doogh leads at the table: a salty, fizzy yogurt drink shaken with mint and sometimes dried herbs.
+It cuts through rich stews and kebab better than anything.
+The savory tang surprises first-timers, but it grows on you.

 Tea, or chai, is the constant.
 It’s brewed strong, served in small glasses, drunk all day.
 Iranians take it with a sugar cube or a piece of crystallized rock sugar (nabat) held between the teeth rather than stirred in.
 In summer, look for sharbat (sweet fruit and flower syrups over ice) and khakshir, a cooling drink made from tiny seeds.
 For a country with no bar scene, the non-alcoholic game runs deep.